muhammadzkralla/Z-Articlez/spring/roadmap.md

 Note: It's important to understand the difference between `JPA`, `Hibernate`, and `Spring Data JPA`. `JPA` is a specification or an interface, `Hibernate` is an implementation of this interface and an ORM, and `Spring Data JPA` is a framework that relies on `JPA` implementations like `Hibernate` or any other implementation (but `Hibernate` is the default one).
 While `Spring Data JPA` is the most used option for ORMs and database interactions and that you will rarely need to do raw `Hibernate`, it's good to understand what's happening under the hood.
 Do not get overwhelmed if you don't understand `Hibernate` well for now, it has a complex learning curve, just do your best.

+## Week 19: Building an E-Commerce Website Backend

+Project: Build the backend of an E-Commerce website with REST APIs, Spring Security, PostgreSQL, Spring Data JPA, JWT Authentication, Email verification using SMTP, and write some unit tests.

-## Week 16: Introduction to NoSQL Databases
+## Week 20: Introduction to NoSQL Databases

 Topics: